rows/hiring/job descriptions/Group Manager_Porto.md

 * We are looking for Group Managers who will be a fit for our teams A1, D1 and E1.
     * See what each Team does [here](../Teams.md).

-# About you

-We're looking for people who improve our team!
-Our ideal buddy is:
-* Bold.
-We are building a platform that provides General Purpose Computing to the masses; this requires cooking up new solutions that handle millions of calculations.
-* Focused.
-Most of our challenges require require a lot of concentration, being decisive, and the will to pursue high-quality outcomes.
-* Giver.
-We like to share.
-Information, our office, our tools.

 # Requirements

 * At least 5 years of managing teams.
 * At least 3 years in the tech space, SaaS preferable.
 * Knowledgeable about spreadsheets and our industry.